 What this site is not

 ExchangeRates.com is not a bank, broker, remittance company, or financial adviser.
+We are not regulated as a financial services provider and do not hold any financial services licence.

 The rates on this site are for information and comparison only.
 If you are making a payment, transfer, accounting entry, or tax filing, confirm the exact source and method your provider, accountant, auditor, or local authority requires.